 2: Horseshoe Bay

 One of the best beaches in Bermuda is Horseshoe Bay, the most famous pink-sand beach on the island.
-This popular stretch of sand is only 25 minutes from King’s Wharf.
+This popular stretch of sand is only 25 minutes from the Royal Naval Dockyard.
 Fortunately, it’s also extremely large, so you can always find space for yourself, even on busy days.